 Listen to and read the texts.
 In which of the texts can you find the information in the left column?
-Copy the table in your notebook and tick (\checkmark) the correct column, as in the example.
+Copy the table in your notebook and tick ( $\checkmark$ ) the correct column, as in the example.

 Information Text A Text B Both Neither

 0 The dragon that protects Iceland.
-1
+Image: A second s

 1 The dragon that is a symbol of rulers.

 2 The dragon shows a sign of losing a battle.

 3 People believe that the Romans introduced the dragon emblem.

 4 A giant appears in a coat of arms.

 5 The dragon that represents strength.